-The Preferred Securities are expected, upon issue, to be assigned a Ba2 rating by Moody's and a BB rating by Fitch.
+The Preferred Securities have been assigned a Ba2 rating by Moody's and a BB rating by Fitch.
 Ratings may not reflect the potential impact of all risks related to structure, market, additional factors discussed above, and other factors that may affect the value of the Preferred Securities.